top of page

 Halictus rubicundus female

-Complete apical white hair bands on the apices (rims) of the abdominal tergites (segments).
+Complete apical white hair bands (on the rims) of the abdominal tergites (segments) and often basal hair bands on the adjoining tergite.

 Halictus ligatus female